ministryofjustice/fb-example-service/README.md

 It can be downloaded [here](https://github.com/ministryofjustice/fb-editor-console-electron/releases)

-NB. the Console app is currently Mac-only and is unsigned
+*NB. the Console app is currently Mac-only*

 - Open the app and wait for installation to complete
 - Click `Add existing form`